-Jodi Geddes and her beautiful mum, Jackie, reflect on three generations of strong women in their family, the trials of growing up, and managing the crazy work-life juggle.
+Jodi Geddes and her beautiful mother, Jackie, reflect on three generations of strong women in their family, the trials of growing up, and managing the crazy work-life juggle.
 While things have changed over the generations with different challenges, they both hold the same hopes and dreams for the next generation that follows them.

 Jackie, you are the proud mother of two children and grandmother of two grandchildren.
 What was it like working when you had two little children?

 Jackie: We faced many challenges taking on a new business when our children were just two and four years of age.
 It was tough, and at one stage we had five mortgages to support our one business loan.
-We ran serviced holiday apartments, which required long working hours and we were very much hands on.
+We ran serviced holiday apartments, which required long working hours and we were very much hands-on.
 I remember cooking breakfast one morning for 30 guests, with a screaming baby and a two-year-old.

 I must admit there were many tears, but somehow we managed by sharing the load and it became a very successful operation.
 Thankfully it did get easier as time went on.